Historic Spain - The places that forged a country

 We finish inland at Argomaniz—a lovely little Parador in a town where virtually no-one (less than 150) lives.
 Napoleon couldn’t hang on to Spain and the Duke of Wellington, plus the Spanish and the Portuguese saw to it that he was kicked out at the battle of Vitoria, Where did he sleep the night before?
 At what is now the Parador…

 On our final day we go to Santander where the city was recently forged by fire, after a fire and an onshore wind in 1941 destroyed anything which would burn, hence no medieval centre.
-We’re staying at the Hotel Chiqui which now sports an infinity pool and maintains it’s reputation for excellent food.
-On Saturday we have a lunchtime departure for Portsmouth on the Galicia
+We have a lunchtime departure on the Salamanca for an evening arrival at Portsmouth

 The trip will be limited to 20 cars and Jasper Gilder will accompany this group.

-Thurs 18 May Arrive in Santander then drive to La Granja de San Ildefonso for two nights at the splendid Parador (235 miles)
+Thurs 23 May Arrive in Santander then drive to Segovia for two nights at the Parador (215 miles)

 Tour Booking & Information